 Carnival decorations and souvenirs will be on sale at shops in Old Québec by mid-December.
 A shop of Carnival-related products will be set up at the entrance to the plains of Abraham.
 It will also be possible to order Carnival memorabilia by visiting the online Boutique on our Web site home page.

 The Carnival will last 17 days.
 Each weekend will be packed with activities for every possible taste and for the whole family.
-The first weekend will feature a spectacular opening ceremony with a musical performance.
-The high points of the second weekend will be the night parade in Charlesbourg (Quebec City), the Canoe Race and the International Snow Sculpture Competition.
-Finally, the third weekend will feature you the snow bath, the night parade in Upper Town, and the Painting Symposium, on top of all of the activities that are continually happening throughout the Carnival.
+The first weekend will feature an opening ceremony.
+The high points of the second weekend will be the Night Parade in Charlesbourg (Quebec City), the Canoe Race and the International Snow Sculpture Competition.
+Finally, the third weekend will feature the Snow Bath, the Night Parade in Upper Town, in addition to all the activities that are continually happening throughout the Carnival.
 In short, any of the three weekends will treat you to a wide range of winter’s frosty pleasures.